 But Mike's disease upset the well-laid plan for one brother to donate a kidney to the other.
 Linda, Marc's wife, immediately followed her sister-in-law's lead.
 "I volunteered," she said.
 "In the back of my mind I always thought if Mike couldn't donate a kidney to Marc, I would.
 I just hoped my kidney would be a match."
 She was a match, and tomorrow both she and Marc are scheduled for surgery at OHSU.

-John Barry, M.D., professor of surgery and head of urology in the OHSU School of Medicine, directs the renal transplant team and conducted Mike's surgery.
+John Barry, M.D., professor of urology, directed the renal transplant team and conducted Mike's surgery.
 "I've been doing kidney transplants at OHSU for 29 years," he said, "and each is still as thrilling as the first.
 It's miracle stuff."

 The OHSU kidney transplant team performs about 140 kidney transplants each year and is part of one of the oldest transplant centers in the nation.
 "Our statistics are some of the best in the nation, and certainly in the Northwest," said Linda Cannard, R.N., OHSU renal transplant coordinator.
 "We began in 1959, so our team has excellent experience.
 And we're especially meticulous about follow-up."
 In fact, Mike's OHSU transplant physician travels to Medford to see him several times a year.

 Nationwide, 80,000 patients are waiting for organ transplants, and most are not as fortunate as the Rowleys in finding organ donors.
 In Oregon, like every other state, the need for organ donors is critical.
-Anyone interested in giving the gift of life is invited to contact the Oregon Donor Program at 800 452-1369.
+Anyone interested in giving the gift of life is invited to contact Donate Life Northwest